hurarily/AI_s22_ChineseChess/README.md

 Environment: credit to https://github.com/tanliyon/gym-xiangqi

-Failed to develop CNN and MCTS successfully
+Fail to develop CNN and MCTS successfully